-The study was conducted in Koppal and Raichur districts of Hyderabad-Karnataka region.
-Hyderabad-Karnataka region comprises of six districts viz., Bellary, Koppal, Raichur, Yadgir, Kalaburagi and Bidar districts.
-Multistage sampling technique was adopted in selection of farmers.
-In the first stage, Koppal district was purposively selected based on the highest area under maize.
-Similarly in the second stage, two taluks viz., Koppal and Yalburga taluks were selected based on the highest area under maize in the district.
-In the third stage, two villages were selected from each of the selected taluk based on highest area under maize in consultation with local officials of department of Agriculture, Government of Karnataka.
-Finally 30 farmers from each village were selected randomly.
-While selecting the farmers care was taken to include small and marginal, medium and large farmers.
+The study was conducted in Koppal district of the Hyderabad-Karnataka region.
+Hyderabad-Karnataka region comprises six districts viz., Bellary, Koppal, Raichur,

+Yadgir, Kalaburagi and Bidar districts.
+A multistage sampling technique was adopted in the selection of farmers.
+In the first stage, Koppal district was purposively selected based on the highest area under maize in the region and it has its own problems of production and marketing.
+Similarly in the second stage, two taluks (taluk is a subdivision of a district consisting of several villages for revenue purposes.
+It is called tehsil/tahsil in northern and central India) viz., Koppal and Yalburga taluks were selected based on the highest area under maize in the district.
+The soil and agro-climatic conditions prevailing in the selected taluks were more favorable for growing maize.
+In the third stage, two villages were selected from each of the selected taluk based on the highest area under maize in consultation with local officials of the Department of Agriculture.

+For selection of the sample cultivators, a list of maize growers was prepared from the revenue records of each of the villages.
+They were grouped into three categories on the basis of their operational holding viz., marginal and small farmers (below 5acre), medium farmers (5.01 to 10 acre) and large farmers (above 10.01 acre).
+15 farmers from marginal and small category, 10 farmers from medium and 5 large farmers were selected in each village randomly.
+In all, total 30 farmers were selected from each village from three categories of farms.
 Thus a total of 120 sample farmers were selected for the study purpose.
-Tabular method was employed to work out the costs, returns and problems faced by the farmers in production and marketing of maize crop.
+The tabular method based on means and percentages was employed to work out the costs, returns and problems faced by the farmers in the production and marketing of maize crop.